Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 If the signal does not change, the output of `HPZ1` is zero, if it changes it will be non-zero.
 To ensure we have a consistent signal of zero or one, `.signum.abs` converts any non-zero signal to one.
 There are other possibilities to express the same idea, for example `pitch sig_!= Delay1.ar(pitch)` would have been one.
 What complicates the matter is that SuperCollider has a notorious problem of UGen initialisation.
-What should the output of UGen be when the synth is started?
-Until now, many UGens have a rather unintuitive behaviour, for example `Delay1` will not start by outputting zero, as if the delay line was "empty", but instead it will repeat the first input sample.
+What should the output of a UGen be when the synth is started?
+Until version 3.8 of SuperCollider, many UGens have a rather unintuitive behaviour, for example `Delay1` will not start by outputting zero, as if the delay line was "empty", but instead it will repeat the first input sample.
 As a result, `strike` would not produce an initial trigger at time zero.
 To compensate for that, we simply add an `Impulse.ar(0)` which is a trick to create a single sample impulse at time zero.